vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 ## Networking for vSphere with Tanzu

-vSphere with Tanzu can be deployed on various networking stacks, including,
+vSphere with Tanzu can be deployed on various networking stacks, including:

 - VMware NSX-T Data Center Networking.